correiajoao/data-analysis/Effectivenes.md

 ### Functions to perform the machine learning algorithms

 The following functions, receive as arguments the dataset and the number of folders.
-Using these arguments, the function split the dataset in train and test.
-The function build a model using the training subset, then using the same model, predicts the intances from the test subset.
-Aftet that, pass the predction and the test subset for the function that computes the confusing matrix and the model’s metrics, returning that metrics.
+Each function splits the dataset in train and test.
+The function builds a model using the training subset, then predicts the instances from the test subset.
+After that, pass the prediction and the test subset for the function that computes the confusion matrix and the model’s metrics, returning those metrics.

 The algorithms are: - J48 - Naive Bayes - C50 - SVM - One R - JRip -
 Random Forest - SMO